Maria di Rohan: Synopsis

 Disegno per copertina di libretto, drawing for Maria di Rohan (undated).

 The story of Maria Di Rohan is both simple (the classic love triangle) and complicated.
 Chalais loves Maria, who has been forced to secretly marry Chevreuse.
-Chevreuse is in deep trouble, because he has killed a nephew of Richelieu.
+Chevreuse is in deep trouble, because he has killed a nephew of the powerful Cardinal Richelieu.
 The opera is divided into three parts: Unfortunate Consequences of Duels; Not Love But Gratitude; Senseless Revenge.